w3c/wai-dynamic-planning/source/initiate/index.html.erb.md

 {:/}

 {:.attach_permalink}
-## Explore the situation
+## Explore the current environment

-Learn the organization's current state of accessibility to help determine scope of work ahead.
+Learn the organization's current state of accessibility and obligations to help determine scope of work ahead.

 {::nomarkdown}
 <%= activity_body %>